colessj/icdm10/icdm10/content/english/_index.md

 features:
   - title: "Data Quality Matters"
     image: "/images/gallery/quality.png"
-    content: "The overall theme of the ICDM10 in Durham is **Data Qualtiy** and why it matters."
+    content: "The overall theme of the ICDM10 in Durham is **Data Quality** and why it matters."
     bulletpoints:
       - "Make the most of good diffraction data"
       - "Get new insights into the chemistry"